salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

 Locker will throw a `RangeError` when calling the constructor.
-Locker will block access to `SharedWorker.prototype`.
+Locker will block access to `SharedWorker.prototype`.<hr>
 <a name="storagedocsclear-valuemd"></a>

 ## value: Storage.prototype.clear [Main]